Guqin aesthetics: Philosophy of the qin

 There is much comment in qin texts decrying "vulgar" music, but this really only means that there was much of it around.
 And it is interesting to hear people decry "popular and fast tunes" and then find out their favorite qin melody is Flowing Water.
 By focusing only on what the scholars have idealized, people can miss a lot of the reality and beauty of pure music.

 Some people (particularly the younger generation) find qin music difficult to appreciate upon first listening.
 The reason for this may be because they rate it against music that they only heard in their life, namely modern or popular music.
-Because qin music is very simple and plain (minimalist, some might say), they may find it boring when compared to the fast beat and sound saturated songs of the modern era.
+Because qin music is simple and plain (minimalist, some might say), they may find it boring when compared to the fast beat and sound saturated songs of the modern era.
 This can lead to a misunderstanding of the true nature of qin music and its aesthetic purposes.
 Perhaps some people's perceptions of qin music can be summed up in a quote:

 Occidental listeners have great difficulty in perceiving the delicate shades of ch'in [qin] playing and in appreciating its spirituality.
 But the average Oriental cannot appreciate it either.
 The ch'in does not court popularity, nor does it suit dilettantism.
 It is the instrument of philosophers and sages.
 In the privacy of a closed room, alone or before a few selected friends who listen respectfully and silently, the immaterial notes of the ch'in reveal to the listeners the ultimate truths of life and religion.